Gabe Brownlow-Dindy

-Gabriel Brownlow-Dindy (born c.
-2003) is an American football defensive tackle for the Texas A&M Aggies.
+Gabriel Brownlow-Dindy (born November 12, 2003) is an American college football defensive tackle for the South Carolina Gamecocks.
+He previously played for the Texas A&M Aggies.

 Brownlow-Dindy played high school football at Lakeland High School in Lakeland, Florida.
 He was rated by ESPN as the No. 3 football recruit in the 2022 recruiting class.
 He was also rated No. 8 nationally by 247Sports.

 Brownlow-Dindy initially committed to play college football for Oklahoma.
 In January 2022, he withdrew his commitment to Oklahoma and instead committed to Texas A&M. He was part of a recruiting class at Texas A&M that is rated as the best in the history of recruiting rankings.